-6.3.6 Bunding
+6.3.6 BUNDING

-In order to safely contain the hydrofluosilicic acid, should a leak occur, the day tank, fluoride dosing pump and standby pump should be accommodated in an acid resistant bund capable of accommodating at least 110% of tank capacity.

-Bunds should be regularly inspected for the build up of liquid and should be periodically emptied, by pumping (as there should be no outlet valve from the base of the bund), when required.
+In order to safely contain the hydrofluosilicic acid, should a leak occur, the day tank, fluoride dosing pump and standby pump should be accommodated in an acid resistant bund capable of accommodating at least full capacity of the tank.
+Bunds should be regularly inspected for the build-up of liquid and should be periodically emptied, by pumping (as there should be no outlet valve from the base of the bund), when required.
 The capacity of the bund should not be compromised by liquid retained in the bund from other sources.
 Drainage from bunded areas should be diverted for collection and safe disposal.
-The contents of a bund should only be discharged to a surface water drain where the sanitary authority is satisfied that there is no potential for pollution of the receiving waters from the discharge (e.g. the water should be tested for fluoride content prior to discharge).